10,000 BC (film): Plot

 Several tribes arrive to form a coalition to defeat the slavers, with D'Leh as their leader.
-They find the ships holding Evolet and their loved ones but fail to reach them before they cast off.
-They set out to follow on foot, and D'Leh learns to use the North Star to navigate the journey.
-D'Leh and the tribes discover an advanced Egyptian civilization ruled by the "Almighty", an untouchable god-king, who is using the kidnapped tribesmen along with some mammoths to build pyramids.
-D'Leh and Tic’Tic sneak into the slave cages, and D’Leh learns that his father was killed trying to defend a slave.
-The party is spotted by the guards, who Tic'Tic kills before he succumbs to his wound.
-D'Leh and the tribesman infiltrate the civilization, and D'Leh starts a rebellion among the slaves, killing many of the Almighty's forces.
-However, Ka'Ren sacrifices himself as D'Leh eventually starts a stampede.
+They discover an advanced Egyptian civilization ruled by the "Almighty", an untouchable god-king, who is using the kidnapped tribesmen along with some mammoths to build pyramids.
+D'Leh and Tic'Tic sneak into the slave cages, and D'Leh learns that his father was killed trying to defend a slave.
+The party is spotted by the guards, who Tic'Tic kills, but not before he is fatally wounded.
+Before he dies, he gives D'Leh the White Spear.
+D'Leh and the tribesmen infiltrate the civilization and start a rebellion among the slaves, killing many of the Almighty's forces.
+However, Ka'Ren sacrifices himself as D'Leh eventually starts a mammoth stampede.

 The Almighty threatens to kill Evolet if they do not abandon their rebellion.
 D'Leh feigns acceptance but kills the Almighty with the White Spear, breaking his illusion of godhood.
-During the ensuing battle, the warlord fatally wounds Evolet, who is then killed by D'Leh.
-He is devastated when Evolet dies in his arms, but her life is restored in exchange for Old Mother's, who dies having fulfilled her final duty.
-With the Almighty dead and his civilization destroyed, the Yagahl bid the other tribes farewell and return home with seeds collected by D’Leh's father, given to them by the Naku to begin a new life.
+During the ensuing battle, Evolet is fatally wounded.
+D'Leh is devastated when Evolet dies in his arms, but her life is restored in exchange for Old Mother's, who dies having fulfilled her final duty.
+With the Almighty dead and his civilization destroyed, the Yagahl bid the other tribes farewell and return home with seeds D'Leh's father collected, given to them by the Naku to begin a new life.

 Alternate ending

-In an alternative ending, the scene shifts forward many years into the future, showing Baku's retelling of the story by the camp fire.
+In an alternative ending, the scene shifts forward many years, showing Baku retelling the story by the campfire.
 It ends with a child asking what had happened to the "Mountains of the Gods", and Baku responds, "They were taken back by the sands.
 Lost to time, lost to man".